farlee2121/DevEssentialsBlog/content/posts/2022/2022-05-16-TestApi-and-Test-reuse-in-CSharp.md

 ## Example: Testing an abstract dependency

-Suppose we have a service
+Suppose we have a user chat service
 ```cs
 class ChatClient{
     IThreadAccess threadAccess;